Lost Lake Campground

 Lost Lake Campground Basics

-Lost Lake Campground Location: Off North Friant Road, 1 mile south of Friant
+Lost Lake Campground Location: Off North Friant Road, 2 miles south of Friant

 Elevation: 310 feet